-Beginning in January of 2017, ATOC Skywatch Observatory became part of the National Atmospheric Deposition Program- National Trends Network.
-Weekly precipitation samples are collected by Boulder Creek Critical Zone field technicians and sent to the National Trends Network laboratory for analysis of calcium, magnesium, sodium, potassium, ammonium, chloride, bromide, nitrate, and sulfate ions as well as pH and specific conductance.
+From January 2017 to the end of 2020, Skywatch Observatory was a part of the National Atmospheric Deposition Program- National Trends Network.
+Weekly precipitation samples were collected by Boulder Creek Critical Zone field technicians and sent to the National Trends Network laboratory for analysis of calcium, magnesium, sodium, potassium, ammonium, chloride, bromide, nitrate, and sulfate ions as well as pH and specific conductance.